 In March 2020, the Federal Government temporarily reduced minimum drawdown requirements for account-based pensions (and similar products) by 50 per cent for the 2019-20 and 2020-21 income years, due to the financial impacts of the coronavirus (COVID-19) global health emergency.

 The standard minimum rates and temporary reduced rates are shown in the table below.

 Minimum yearly payment as a percentage of account balance as at 1 July

 Each year on 1 July your new minimum and maximum (if applicable) limits will be recalculated using your new account balance and age.
-We will send you a letter advising you of your new minimum and maximum (if applicable) limits.
-We will also seek your instructions regarding your preferred income level and payment frequency.

 You must receive at least one pension payment each year, within your minimum and maximum (if applicable) limits.
 However, if you commence your pension on or after 1 June in any financial year, then no minimum payment is required to be paid to you in that financial year.

 You can change your payment amounts and frequency at any time via your online account or by completing and returning a Request to vary pension payment form.